 Good moral character means that a person does not have serious criminal issues in his or her past, and that the person generally fulfills his or her obligations under the law.

-According to the USCIS Policy Manual, good moral character is defined as “character which measures up to the standards of average citizens of the community in which the applicant resides.”
+According to the USCIS Policy Manual (Part F), good moral character for naturalization purposes is defined as “character which measures up to the standards of average citizens of the community in which the applicant resides.”

-In some cases, things that you feel bad about that don’t meet your own personal standards may not disqualify you receiving an immigration benefit.
-For example, you may have violated a traffic law or been convicted of a minor misdemeanor.
-If you have doubts or concerns about whether you can show good moral character or whether you should disclose certain incidents in your past, consult with an immigration attorney.
+In some cases, things that you feel bad about not meeting your own personal standards might not disqualify you receiving an immigration benefit.
+For example, you might have violated a traffic law or been convicted of a minor misdemeanor.
+If you have doubts or concerns about whether you can show good moral character or whether you should disclose certain incidents in your past, consult an immigration attorney.

-If you are in the U.S. without permission, you may still qualify for certain visas depending on your circumstances.
-For example, if you are the victim of a crime, you may qualify for a U visa, or you may be able to self-petition for a green card under the provisions of the Violence Against Women Act (VAWA).
-You may also qualify for some application that requires a waiver of inadmissibility (or forgiveness) for your unlawful time in the United States.
+If you are in the U.S. without permission, you might still qualify for certain types of immigration status depending on your circumstances.
+For example, if you are the victim of a crime, you might qualify for a U visa, or you may be able to self-petition for a green card under the provisions of the Violence Against Women Act (VAWA).
+You might also qualify for some application that requires a waiver of inadmissibility (or forgiveness) for your unlawful time in the United States.
 In each of these situations, you will need to demonstrate that you are a person of good moral character.

 In other instances, a showing of any accomplishments can be very helpful to your case.
 For example, when applying for a green card as a U nonimmigrant, you will want to show USCIS that granting your application for permanent residence is justified on public interest grounds.
 Here, it will be important to provide documentation of your accomplishments as proof of why your green card application should be approved.

 Good moral character is often an issue when a person is in deportation or “removal” proceedings.
-By way of defending onesself in these proceedings, a person may have several opportunities to apply for a form of relief from removal, or in other words, apply for permission to remain in the country even if the person could otherwise be deported.
+By way of defending onesself, a person might have several opportunities to apply for some form of relief from removal, or in other words, for permission to remain in the country even if the person could otherwise be deported.